Numerical semigroups, polyhedra, and posets III: minimal presentations and face dimension: Counting minimal relations for semigroups in a given face

 and define $r_B = ((\ell,z), (0,z'))$.
 Finally, let

 By Theorems~\ref{t:allminimalpresentations} and~\ref{t:m-centric}, $\rho_F(x)$ is a minimal presentation of the numerical semigroup~$S$ with Kunz tuple $x$. \end{proof}

 \begin{remark} One consequence of Corollary~\ref{c:kunzcoordformula} is a purely combinatorial algorithm for computing the minimal presentation of a numerical semigroup, wherein outer Betti elements are computed with Lemma~\ref{l:outerbettipartition}.
-Used in conjuction with \cite[Algorithm~7.1]{kunzfaces1}, a refinement of Wilf's circle of lights theorem~\cite{wilfconjecture}, Corollary~\ref{c:kunzcoordformula} yields an algorithm whose runtime depends only on the multiplicity.
-In~particular, in cases where the multiplicity is small relative to the other generators, this algorithm is more efficient than the standard methods involving Gr\"obner bases~\cite{compoverview}. \end{remark}
+Used in conjuction with \cite[Algorithm~7.1]{kunzfaces1}, a refinement of Wilf's circle of lights theorem~\cite{wilfconjecture}, Corollary~\ref{c:kunzcoordformula} yields an algorithm whose worst-case runtime depends only on the multiplicity, since there are only finitely many possible Kunz posets for each fixed $m$.

+We note that this algorithm itself is not new.
+The \texttt{GAP} package \texttt{numericalsgps}~\cite{numericalsgpsgap}, one of the primary packages for numerical semigroup computations, offers 2 primary methods for computing minimal presentations:\ one uses Gr\"obner bases, while the other uses the Ap\'ery set and factorization graphs~\cite{compoverview}.
+The algorithm described here is effectively equivalent to the latter method, and one would expect an implementation to have comparable runtime.
+However, the formulation here (i) identifies that the runtime can be bounded in terms of $m$, and (ii) depends only on the Kunz poset~$P$ of $S$, in that it simultaneouly obtains a minimal presentation for any numerical semigroup with Kunz poset $P$.
+It would be interesting to locate the optimal big-$O$ for this algorithm, and determine which Kunz posets demand maximal runtime. \end{remark}

 \begin{remark} Fix a numerical semigroup $S$ with multiplicity $m$, and fix a minimal presentation $\rho$ for $S$.
 It is known \cite[Corollary~8.27]{numerical} that $|\rho| \le \binom{m}{2}$, with equality if and only if $\mathsf e(S) = m$.
 With Theorem~\ref{d:m-centric}, we can obtain a full list of the possible values of $|\rho|$, and we immediately see that not all cardinalities strictly less than $\binom{m}{2}$ are possible.
 For example, if $m = 4$, then $|\rho| \in \{1, 2, 3, 6\}$, and if $m = 5$, then $|\rho| \in \{1, 2, 3, 5, 6, 10\}$.
 It remains an interesting question to determine which cardinalities are missing.
 Aside from some progress in~\cite{highembdim}, Question~\ref{q:minpressizes} remains wide open in general. \end{remark}